Heads up! Studio closes Dec 22–Jan 2. Last rush orders by Dec 17.

 [fs-toc-h3]Innovative corks

 DIAM is a type of cork made from natural cork granules that have been treated with a patented process to make them impermeable to oxygen.
 The result is a cork that is much more resistant to oxidation than traditional corks, allowing wines to stay fresher for longer periods of time.
+DIAM closures also improve the bottling process by providing greater consistency and reducing the risk of bottle variation.

 Nomacorc is a synthetic cork made from polyethylene foam.
-It's designed to be completely impermeable to oxygen, making it ideal for long-term storage of wine.
-Additionally, it's also highly resistant to taint compounds, which can give the wine an unpleasant musty odor or taste if present in high enough concentrations.
+It’s designed to be completely impermeable to oxygen, making it ideal for long-term storage of wine.
+Additionally, it’s also highly resistant to taint compounds, which can give the wine an unpleasant musty odor or taste if present in high enough concentrations.
+Nomacorc closures streamline bottling by ensuring a reliable seal and efficient packaging.

 closeups of a DIAM cork and a nomacorcDIAM | Nomacorc